 - 1. An internal standard spiking solution volume of 60 μ L was selected for ease in scaling from 60 μ L per 30 mL to 80 μ L per 40 mL of desorption solution.
 In either case the rate of 2 μ L internal standard spiking solution per mL desorption solution was used.
 However, any convenient volume of internal standard spiking solution (e.g. 50 μ L) that can be delivered reproducibly is acceptable.
 Whatever volume is chosen, there must be no variation in the volume of the internal standard spiking solution used in preparing each of the calibration standards.
-If spiking Strategy A is used (see APPENDIX D3), it is critical to know the exact volume of internal standard spiking solution that is applied to each sample (V1), the media blanks (V5), and the calibration standards (V2), since these volumes are used for internal standard spiking solution volume corrections in step 19. - 2.
+If spiking Solution that is applied to each sample (V1), the media blanks (V5), and the calibration standards (V2), since these volumes are used for internal standard spiking solution volume corrections in step 19. - 2.
 It is not necessary to know the exact volume of desorption solution added to each sample or the volume of residual wetting alcohol because differences in the volumes are normalized through the use of internal standards added prior to desorption. - 3.
 Alternate strategy for spiking internal standards (spiking strategy B below): By using the exact same volume of internal standard spiking solution in all samples, blanks, QC samples, and calibration standards, regardless of the volume of desorption solution added or residual wetting alcohol, the volume corrections in step 19, $(V_1/V_2 \text{ and } V_5/V_2)$ drop out of the equation.
 However, the internal standard GC peak areas must still be measurable in samples where larger volumes of desorption solution are used (such as for composite samples).
 Because of the increased dilution of the internal standard in larger samples, this approach should be limited to desorption solution volumes of about 120 mL or less.

-Size of Volume of Int Spiking So Volume of

-Number of Wipes Shipping Container (mL) Strategy A Strategy B Desorption Solution (mL) (Strategies A and B)

-1 40-50 60 60 30

-2 50 80 60 40

-4 (e.g., Composite) 100-120 160 60 80

-Apply volume correction factors at step 19.
+Circ of ernal Standard plution (μL) Volume of Number of Wipes Size of Shipping Container (mL) Strategy A Strategy B Desorption Solution (mL) (Strategies A and B) 1 40-50 60 60 30 2 50 80 60 40 4 (e.g., Composite) 100-120 160 60 80 Apply volume correction factors at step 19.
 Do not apply volume correction factors at step 19.